Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 Once you create your Computer Vision resource, you need its **region**, and one of its **account keys** to instantiate the client object.

-Use these values when you create the instance of the [ComputerVisionAPI][ref_computervisionclient].
+Use these values when you create the instance of the [ComputerVisionAPI][ref_computervisionclient] client object.

 ### Get credentials

-Use the Azure CLI snippet below to populate two environment variables with the Computer Vision account URI and one of its key (you can also find these values in the Azure portal).
+Use the Azure CLI snippet below to populate two environment variables with the Computer Vision account **region** and one of its **keys** (you can also find these values in the Azure portal).
 The snippet is formatted for the Bash shell.

 ```Bash
 RES_GROUP=<resourcegroup-name>